 Times are changing - Audit and Assurance

 To borrow some words of Bob Dylan: “...the times they are a-changin”.
-Craig Fisher looks at recent changes as they are impacting auditing and assurance of not-for-profit entities in New Zealand.
+We look at recent changes as they are impacting auditing and assurance of not-for-profit entities in New Zealand.

 Audits continue to be the most popular form of independent